 Alkaline water is slightly less acidic than regular drinking water and contains alkaline minerals.
-However, not all of its potential benefits are proven.
+However, not all of its purported benefits are supported by research.

 You may have heard various health claims about alkaline water.
 Some say it can help regulate your pH level, slow the aging process, and prevent chronic diseases like cancer.

 It’s critical to understand that the pH levels in your blood cannot be changed drastically through diet, including by drinking alkaline water.
-Your kidneys and lungs work to ensure that the levels stay within a very strict range of
+Your kidneys and lungs ensure that the levels stay within a very strict range of 7.35-7.45 for its pH level, which you need for healthy functioning.

 Alkaline minerals in alkaline water, such as calcium, potassium, magnesium, or iron, determine its pH.